Amelia-Marie Altstadt

 Free Shakespeare in the Park is a long theatrical tradition, bringing great theatre to the masses.
 A Midsummer Night’s Dream was performed in the Summer of 2023 in Trago Park, Lincoln, Nebraska.
 This was my local park at the time- I lived across the street!

-One of the wonderful aspects of Shakespeare’s place in theatrical tradition is that it can be reimagined and made accessible to a wide variety of audiences through performance.
-This production reimagined the divide between society and the forest as a post-apocalyptic world, where Athenians ran an energy company that ruined the forest’s ecology, with set pieces crafted secondhand from barrels and trash, all serving as a statement on environmentalism.
+One of the wonderful aspects of Shakespeare’s place in theatrical tradition is that it can be reimagined, making productions accessible to a wide variety of audiences through performance.
+This production reimagined the divide between society and the forest as a post-apocalyptic world, where Athenians ran an energy company that ruined the forest’s ecology, with set pieces crafted secondhand from barrels and trash.

 This was my first lead role since playing Molly in Annie as a child.
-I delighted in playing the little but fierce Hermia, who never strayed or pretended to stray from her Lysander in this version.
-She trudged confidently in the woods, diligently searching for her love and arguing for her right to marry whom she preferred.
-One of my favorite moments of this performance was seeing neighbor kids riding bikes, stopping to watch, and becoming so enraptured they didn’t leave until their mother came out to wonder where they were!
+I delighted in playing “little but fierce” Hermia, who never strayed or pretended to stray from her Lysander in this version.
+She trudged confidently in the woods, diligently searching for her love while arguing for her right to marry whom she preferred.
+One of my favorite moments of this performance was seeing neighbor kids riding bikes and becoming so enraptured they didn’t leave until their mother came out to wonder where they were!

 © 2025 by Amelia-Marie Altstadt